Samsung/Tizen-CSharp-Samples/Mobile/UI/AppCommon/README.md

 # Tizen .NET AppCommon Sample

-The AppCommon application demonstrates how to work with app-common API in order to obtain applicaiton-specific information.
+The AppCommon application demonstrates how to work with app-common API in order to obtain application-specific information.

 <table>
 <tr>